 6. Get consensus from marketing and sales stakeholders on the initial lead-scoring approach, and what characteristics constitute a qualified lead.
 Plan to make this a “living document” that evolves during execution to embrace new insights into prospect behavior.

-7. Begin execution, i.e., program the blueprint into the marketing automation system you've chosen, commission the content, build the initial audience database and/or launch awareness campaigns that draw people into the nurture stream.
+7. Begin execution—program the blueprint into the marketing automation system you’ve chosen, commission the content, build the initial audience database and/or launch awareness campaigns that draw people into the nurture stream.

-8. In 2-to-4 weeks, plan a round of campaign optimization based on immediate results.
-At this stage you can assess email open rates, click-through rates, subject line performance, performance of key content assets, etc., at least well enough to make adjustments to tweak performance.
+8. In two to four weeks, plan a round of campaign optimization based on immediate results.
+At this stage, assess email open rates, click-through rates, subject line performance, and performance of key content assets and make adjustments to tweak performance.

 10. Based on the attributes of your successful pilot, build a business case for expanding marketing automation to more business units and regions.